The Perils of ÔPerilÕ

 watching the heroine violated makes me feel violated.
 Yet Zen Pictures – the same

-studio that made the Astro Girl videos – expects fans to get off on this
+studio that made the Astro Girl videos – expected fans to get off on this

 sort of thing.
-And the response to the trailer at YouTube has been quite
+And the online response to the trailer at YouTube was quite

 positive.